-Above leaves us one policy where the Hub-1 Assistant can do things that ESS cannot.
+The notes above leaves one policy where the Hub-1 Assistant can do things which ESS cannot:

-Loadshedding is a feature in Hub-1 that is not often used, and therefore we did not implement it in the ESS Assistant.
-Instead of sticking to Hub-1, which we do not recommend and also not support(1), consider using other options.
+Loadshedding is a feature in Hub-1 that is not often used, and therefore has not been implemented in the ESS Assistant.
+Instead of sticking to Hub-1 - which we do not recommend or support(1) - consider using other options.

-For example (mis-)use the genset/start stop in CCGX.
+For example misusing the generator start/stop function in CCGX.

-Not available in the ESS System yet, but coming somewhere in 2017.
+Not available in the ESS System yet, but it will be implemented.

-Replaced by battery life, and the (soon coming) Keep batteries charged option in the CCGX.
+See also the Keep batteries charged option in the CCGX.

-For example (mis-)use the genset/start stop in CCGX.
+For example misuse the generator start/stop function in CCGX.